nginxinc/nginx-wiki/source/modules/foot_filter.rst

 Synopsis
 --------

-This is a module that is distributed with
+This is a module that is distributed with `Tengine <http://tengine.taobao.org>`_ which is a distribution of Nginx that is used by the e-commerce/auction site Taobao.com.
-`Tengine <http://tengine.taobao.org>`_ which is a distribution of Nginx that is used by the e-commerce/auction site Taobao.com.
+This distribution contains some modules that are new on the Nginx scene.
-This distribution contains some modules that are new on the Nginx scene.The ngx_http_footer_filter_module is one of them.
+The **ngx_http_footer_filter_module** is one of them.

 This module implements a body filter that adds a given string to the page footer.